 Increased competition.
 In the past, our primary competitors were other non-bank real estate finance companies (similar to Sachem Capital Corp.) and banks and other financial institutions.
 Our principal competitive advantages included our size and our ability to address the needs of borrowers in terms of timing and structuring loan transactions.
 More recently, we are encountering competition from private equity funds, hedge funds and other specialty finance entities funded by investment banks, asset managers, private equity funds and hedge funds.
 Clearly, the primary driver for these new market participants is the need to generate yield.
 They are well-funded and aggressive in terms of pricing.
-Competition is becoming more of a factor as we implement our strategy to focus on larger loans and more sophisticated borrowers.

 Borrower expectations.
 The new competitive landscape is shifting the negotiating leverage in favor of borrowers.
 As borrowers have more choices, they are demanding better terms.
-This is particularly true as we focus more on larger loans and borrowers with better credit histories.
+As of September 30, 2021, the yield on our portfolio was 11.92% compared to 12.28% for the same period in 2020.
+We expect rate compression will continue through the first half of 2022.

 Property value fluctuations.
 We remain aware of property value market cycles and utilize a dashboard of indicators to track property value trends.
-Our response to this development would be to adhere to our underwriting guidelines and aggressively enforce our rights when loans go into default.
-By judiciously relying on our dashboard of leading indicators and continuing to make decisions in a sound and proper manner, we see no reason to expect any significant negative outcome regarding our business operations and growth.
-Some of our indicators within our dashboard are interest rate changes impacting mortgage rates, days-on-market, pending sales, NAHB's Housing Market Index and the Senior Loan Officer Opinion Survey.
+Our response to this development would be to adhere to our strict loan-to-value ratio and other underwriting guidelines and aggressively enforce our rights when loans go into default.
+By judiciously relying on our dashboard of leading indicators and continuing to make decisions in a sound and proper manner, we see no reason to expect any negative outcome regarding our business operations and growth.
+Some of our indicators within our dashboard are interest rate changes impacting mortgage rates, days-on-market, pending sales, NAHB's Housing Market Index, and the Senior Loan Officer Opinion Survey, among others.

 Increased operating expenses.
-Our operating expenses for the three months ended March 31, 2022 are significantly higher than they were in the same period in 2021 due to our higher debt load, increased headcount, and increased loan volume.
+We expect our operating expenses for 2022 to be higher than they were in 2021 due to our higher debt load and the overall increase in the size of our operations.
 In addition, our compensation expense has increased as we hired new personnel and increased salaries of existing employees to administer a larger loan portfolio and more complex loan transactions.
+Finally, we expect our aggregate dividend payments will be higher in 2022 than in 2021 due to an increase in the number of common shares outstanding and the preferred shares that we issued in June 2021.

 Unfunded commitments.
 Most of our loans are funded in full at closing.
 However, where all or a portion of the loan proceeds are to be used to fund the costs of renovating or constructing improvements on the property, only a portion of the loan may be funded at closing.
-At March 31, 2022, our mortgage loan portfolio included 204 loans with future funding obligations, in the aggregate principal amount of approximately \$115.4 million, compared to 129 loans in the aggregate principal amount of approximately \$23.5 million at March 31, 2021.
+At September 30, 2021, our mortgage loan portfolio included 157 loans with future funding obligations, in the aggregate principal amount of approximately \$61.7 million, compared to 105 loans in the aggregate principal amount of approximately \$13.3 million at September 30, 2020.
 The increase is due to an increase in construction loan originations, a large portion of which is in the Florida market.
 Advances under these loans are funded against requests supported by all required documentation (including lien waivers) as and when needed to pay contractors and other costs of construction.
 In order to deal with these obligations, we are compelled to maintain higher cash balances, which could adversely impact our financial performance.